 Medical and mobility

-You can read inspiring interviews and interesting articles, access useful tools, and download the latest guides about fighting the progress of dementia.
+This site aims to fight the progression of neurodegenerative conditions and support people through exceptional brain health-focused care.
+You can read inspiring interviews and interesting articles, access useful tools, and download the latest guides about fighting the progression of dementia.

 Action for Elders

-Other great sites to follow:
+Other great sites to follow